AlexChen0/DataScienceDemos/README.md

 The dataset is specified in the naming convention of the file.
 Alternatively, the HTML is provided for you.

-Ignore the wacky HTML names here and there.
-Forgot where some files were on computer
+Guide to what's in each file:

-HW1: Data Cleaning and Management
+Data Cleaning and Management
 -dataset manipulation, combination, cleaning, etc -openrefine usage

-HW2: Exploratory Data Analysis
+Exploratory Data Analysis
 -Histogram
 -Boxplot
 -Scatterplot
 -QQ plot
 -Star Plot

-HW3: Statistics
+Statistics
 -Chi Square
 -Correlation Coefficients
 -Association Rule
 -T Testing

-HW4: Machine Learning
+Machine Learning
 -Regression techniques with Gradient boosting -Classification with Logistic Regression

-HW5: Feature Engineering
+Feature Engineering
 -Cross validation with Gradient boosted regression -Gaussian Random Projection with standard scaling
 -PCA

-HW6: Text Processing and Visualization
+Sentiment Analysis and Visualization
 -Textblob
 -visualization of data with graphical tools
 -Natural Language Processing